20 Exciting Cold Brew Coffee Drinks You Can Make This Weekend

 - 15 ml of coffee liqueur

 Measure all ingredients out accurately into a shaker, give it your best Shake Weight impression, and strain into a cocktail glass.
+Here’s a full recipe if you wish to make this cold brew cocktail.

 9. Vanilla Almond Swirl